 The sauce you can see in the photo above and throughout the post is BBQ.

-Sausage rolls are perfect to serve on their own with sauce.
+Sausage rolls are perfect to serve on their own or with plenty of tomato sauce, bbq sauce or plum sauce.

 How to Store